Aitenry/RytenBench/README.md

-# ASETools - Lightweight Personal AI Workbench
+# RytenBench - Lightweight Personal AI Workbench

-ASETools is a lightweight AI workbench designed specifically for individual users, integrating various commonly used functions in daily work and study, aimed at improving personal efficiency and productivity.
+RytenBench is a lightweight AI workbench designed specifically for individual users, integrating various commonly used functions in daily work and study, aimed at improving personal efficiency and productivity.
 It is built as a cross-platform desktop application using Electron, React, and TypeScript.

 ## Features